 Monitoring and managing silo stocks: what are the challenges we face today?

-In an agricultural enterprise as well as in industry and the service sector, the issue of logistics and stock management is a central concern.
+In an agricultural enterprise as well as in the industry and the service sector, the issue of logistics and stock management is a central concern.
 Is the stock situation sufficient?
 How can storage costs be reduced?
 Why monitor your silos with a sensor?
 When should grain deliveries be made?
 These are all questions that farmers and cooperatives may ask themselves, and for which they do not always have the appropriate solutions.

 The first step to successfully solving problems related to grain storage management is to understand them.
 The lack of precision in the information collected is often at the root of the various problems encountered.
 But other elements are also a source of difficulty or inconvenience for farmers, such as the time spent assessing the level of stock or security issues.

-Grain stock level measurement too approximate
+Grain stock level measurement can be too approximate

 In order to optimize deliveries and to always have sufficient stock, without exceeding the capacity of the silos, it is essential to know the exact quantity of grain stored.
 However, this measurement of the available stock is often inaccurate, either because it is done visually or because the level sensors installed inside the silo are subject to humidity, water infiltration, temperature variation and the presence of dust, which skew the data.